Baton Rouge Clinic Health Library

 Lyme Disease Uncommon In Louisiana

 Published: 06, 2000

-Lyme Disease is an illness caused by a bacteria transmitted to humans through the bite of a tick.
-Not all ticks can transmit this bacteria.
-The main source of transmission is the deer tick - a small pinhead sized tick found normally in the northeastern United States.
-This fact is important in answering your questions.
+Lyme disease is an illness caused by a bacteria transmitted to humans through the bite of a deer tick - a small pinhead sized tick normally found in the northeastern United States.

-If you find large ticks on your body it is unlikely to be the type of tick which transmits Lyme Disease.
-Also, if you hunt or spend time in the woods here in south Louisiana, your risk of catching Lyme Disease has been called Aminimal to none@ by the Center for Disease Control.
-As you move into the northeastern United States the risk becomes higher - but throughout the south there are no areas of high or ever moderate risk for Lyme Disease.
+If you find large ticks on your body it is unlikely to be the type of tick that transmits Lyme disease.
+Also, if you hunt or spend time in the woods here in south Louisiana, your risk of catching Lyme disease is very low.
+But, if you move into the northeastern United States the risk becomes higher.

 Michael L. Rolfsen, MD, FACP

 Specializing in Internal Medicine

 The Baton Rouge Clinic, AMC, offers this information as a courtesy service.
 Please remember that medical knowledge is always evolving and we cannot represent that any of our information is absolutely current.
 Please consult a physician before taking any medical action based on information gathered from this or any website.